 What grants and supports are available?

-Launchbox was developed for Trinity student entrepreneurs who wish to develop an idea in the summer months.
-The accelerator programme offers €10,000, a structured programme and access to investors and mentors.
-You can apply with a team of no more than four people and the majority has to be Trinity College students.
+Launchbox was developed for Trinity student entrepreneurs who wish to develop a business idea in the summer months.
+The accelerator programme offers funding of up to €10,000, a structured programme, and access to investors and mentors.
+You can apply with a team of no more than four members, the majority of whom have to be Trinity College students.

 Your Local Enterprise Office supports startups and growing businesses.
-Support from your local Enterprise Office including Start-your-own-business training courses, market research information, business planning advice and templates, access to experienced business mentors, feasibility grants as well as co-investment for your plans.
+Support from your Local Enterprise Office can include Start-your-own-business training courses, market research information, business planning advice and templates, access to experienced business mentors and feasibility grants, and co-investment for your plans.

-Enterprise Ireland offers a wide range of supports and grants that are available to Irish businesses.
-The biggest priority for Enterprise Ireland is to help you grow your export sales.
-Their funding programmes are open to anyone from entrepreneurs with a business idea that have the potential for a startup to large companies that want to expand their business activities, improve efficiency and grow sales.
+Enterprise Ireland offers a wide range of supports and grants to Irish businesses.
+The biggest priority for Enterprise Ireland is to help businesses grow their export sales.
+Their funding programmes are open to anyone, from entrepreneurs with a business idea that has the potential to be a successful startup to large companies that want to expand their business activities, improve efficiency and grow sales.

 Startup events to attend

-By attending events, workshops and conferences entrepreneurs can expand their networks and connect with other like-minded people.
-You can be sure to gain valuable insights, tips, tricks, recommendations, suggestions, and advice from industry experts for yourself.
+By attending events, workshops, and conferences entrepreneurs can expand their networks and connect with other like-minded people.
+You can be sure to gain valuable insights and recommendations from the industry experts who attend.

-These startup events are the backbone of the startup ecosystem where the participants contribute by sharing their experiences, ideas, and problems with each other.
+These events are the backbone of the startup ecosystem where participants contribute by sharing their experiences, ideas, and problems.

-In their second year, the Dublin Startupweek brings entrepreneurs, local leaders and innovator together over a five-day event.
-It takes place from 21st October to 25th October 2019.
+Every year, the Dublin Startup Week brings entrepreneurs, local leaders, and innovators together over a five-day event.
 To attend, just fill out their Interest Form on their website.
-You can also apply to organise your own event.
+You can also apply to have your own event included.

 This community hosts multiple free events throughout the year to bring together new and experienced tech entrepreneurs.
 You have the opportunity to discuss, meet and work together with the members of Dublin Startup Founder 101.
-Typical events include topics like how to pitch your startup, how to start a company without quitting your job and much more.
+Typical events include topics such as how to pitch your startup and how to start a company without quitting your job.

 Top incubators and accelerators in Dublin

-As Dublin’s innovation and support for startups has expanded dramatically in recent years, the number of accelerator and incubator programmes has also increased.
+As part of the growing support for innovation and startups in Dublin, the number of accelerator and incubator programmes has increased dramatically.

-Incubators and accelerators will want you to succeed to get a return on their investment (ROI).
-Tight supervision might make some entrepreneurs feel uncomfortable, but overall, if successful, it will be worth it – accelerators and incubators could be the kick-start your company needs.
+Incubators and accelerators want their entrepreneurs to succeed to get a return on their investment (ROI).
+Tight supervision might make some entrepreneurs feel uncomfortable, but overall, if successful, it will be worth it.
+Accelerators and incubators could be the kick-start your company needs.

-Dublin has some fantastic incubators and accelerators, but it’s important to know the difference between both before you think of applying.
+Dublin has some fantastic incubators and accelerators, but it’s important to know the difference between the two before you apply.
 So what is the difference?